grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

     interceptorB inbound ->
 interceptorA inbound
 ```
-All the appropriate interceptor methods on a given interceptor fire before the next interceptor is evaluated. (i.e.
+All the appropriate interception methods on a given interceptor fire before the next interceptor is evaluated. (i.e.
 interceptorA's `start` and `sendMessage` would fire before interceptorB's `start` and `sendMessage`)

 #### Horizontal execution
-The order of execution for interceptor methods is by operation.
+The order of execution for interception methods is by operation.
 Given a chain of interceptors and a batch of operations,
-we will execute all interceptor methods for the current operation before moving to the next.
+we will execute all interception methods for the current operation before moving to the next.
 For example if you
 define three interceptors which all implement `start` and `sendMessage` methods, the execution order would be:
 ```
 interceptorA start